-Every writer confronts the dreaded blank page
+Every writer confronts the dreaded blank page.

 The fresh white page is the void into which the brave writer must always dive without fear or hesitation.

-What writers say about the empty page
+What writers say about the blank page

 When you are in doubt about what to say, or how to prove your point, quoting famous people usually helps.

 You can fix anything but a blank page. – Nora Roberts

 You can’t edit a blank page. – Nora Roberts

 You must not come lightly to the blank page. – Stephen King

 You can’t wait for inspiration.
 You have to go after it with a club. – Jack London

 I enjoy the freedom of the blank page. – Irvine Welsh